developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-deploy-dremio.md

      ...
    ```

-### Configuring Open Catalog When the Coordinator Web is Using TLS[​](#configuring-open-catalog-when-the-coordinator-web-is-using-tls "Direct link to Configuring Open Catalog When the Coordinator Web is Using TLS")
+### Configuring Open Catalog When the Coordinator Web is Using TLS

 When the Dremio coordinator uses Transport Layer Security (TLS)for Web access (i.e., when `coordinator.web.tls` is set to `true`), the Open Catalog external access must be configured appropriately, or client authentication will fail.
 For that, configure the Open Catalog as follows: